 In 1994, statutory language was changed to indicate the ombudspersons "operate independently from but in collaboration with" the four minority councils.
 The four ombudspersons together comprise the Office of Ombudspersons for Families, which is described as an "independent state agency."

-There are four community-specific boards, also known as "ombudsperson boards," who select the ombudsperson for their specific community.
+Until 2021, there were four community-specific boards, also known as "ombudsperson boards," who select the ombudsperson for their specific community.
+In 2021, the Ombudsperson Board for Indian Families was replaced with the American Indian Community-Specific Board.
+This new board appoints the Ombudsperson for American Indian Families.